Fluxanoia/LectureNotes/readme.md

 ## Disclaimer

+These notes are not necessarily:

+* correct,
+* consistent,
+* representative of the course as it stands today,
+* rigorous.

-These notes are absolutely NOT guaranteed to be correct, representative of the course, or rigorous.
-Any result of this is not the author's fault.
+Any result of the above is not the author's fault.

-## Unsupported Notes
+## Status of Notes

+### In Progress

+The following notes are works in progress:

+* Year 2 / Symbols, Patterns and, Signals

+### Unsupported

 The following notes are unsupported and are likely to be out of date:

 * Year 1 / *
-* Year 2 / Linear Algebra 2
 * Year 2 / Combinatorics
 * Year 2 / Data Structures and Algorithms
+* Year 2 / Linear Algebra 2

+### Incomplete

+The following notes are incomplete and will remain so for the foreseeable future (due to the impact of CoViD-19 on my second year examinations).
+They are even more likely to contain errors and inconsistencies than the other notes.

+* Year 2 / Databases and Cloud Concepts
+* Year 2 / Language Engineering
+* Year 2 / Theory of Computation